Can Microcement Be Used with Underfloor Heating?

 Thermal Conductivity:

-Microcement has good thermal conductivity, which means it efficiently transfers heat from the underfloor heating system to the surface.
-This ensures an even and comfortable temperature distribution across the floor.
+Due to its excellent thermal conductivity, it can transfer heat efficiently from the underfloor heating to the surface.
+This means even and comfortable temperature distribution across the surface.

 Flexibility: